qamarabbas-024/QamarAbbas-25014119-024/README.md

 				'P'     'A'     'K'
 				"Pakistan"       <b>Q20.cpp </b>

-Program to print the output as shown below using '\n' escape sequence (without using loop and use one printf statement)
+Program to print the output as shown below using '\n' escape sequence (without using loop and use one printf statement) <br>
 	XXXXX <br>
 	XXXX <br>
 	XXX <br>